STORM TEAM 8 FORECAST: A cool, cloudy, breezy day ahead

 TAMPA, Fla.
 (WFLA) – It certainly will not feel like a typical day in Florida.
-Much cooler air has arrived, so most of us will start the day in the 40s and 50s.
+Much cooler air arrives behind a cold front.

 It will not be quite as cool tonight with lows in the low 60s.
 Another system develops in the Gulf of Mexico, so the rain chance increases to 30% tomorrow with highs back near 80 degrees.